Pyrus communis

 Pyrus communis, the common pear, is a species of pear native to central and eastern Europe, and western Asia.

 It is one of the most important fruits of temperate regions, being the species from which most orchard pear cultivars grown in Europe, North America, and Australia have been developed.
-Two other species of pear, the Nashi pear (Pyrus pyrifolia) and the hybrid Chinese white or ya pear (Pyrus × bretschneideri, 白梨 (báilí)) are more widely grown in East Asia.
+Two other species of pear, the Japanese pear (Pyrus pyrifolia) and the hybrid Chinese white or duck pear (Pyrus × bretschneideri, 白梨 (báilí)) are more widely grown in East Asia.

-Subtaxa
+Subspecies

 The following subspecies are currently accepted: